Mariscurrena/SQLI-Lab/File1/README.txt

+Hello there, this is the first file.
+Enjoy :)

 Step 1: Install a relational database, in this case, I will be using MySQL Server into an Ubuntu Environment.
     sudo apt install mysql-server -y
     sudo systemctl status mysql